We have talked about the fact that systemic and subtle discrimination accumulates over time, so what is the antidote for that?

 This is not straightforward, many people can be very cautious, and you are likely to make mistakes and feel uncomfortable early on.
 It is how you react to negative situations that many people from marginalised groups will use to decide if they are in a safe space.

-Sponsorship means advocating for people when they are not in the room, eg. suggesting a marginalised colleague or candidate for a job when they aren’t in the room when there is talk of a new job opportunity being planned (that they would be great for).
-But the best advice is to ask the person themselves what they think they need, see what their strengths are and take that into account when deciding to identify or fight for opportunities for them.
+We can advocate for the most marginalised people when they are not in the room, eg. suggesting a marginalised colleague or candidate for a job when they aren’t in the room when there is talk of a new job opportunity being planned (that they would be great for).
+We can do this in an opportunistic way.

-If you are in-person at a hybrid conference, you could keep a few remote attendees in mind when you are networking with others physically.
+If you are in-person at a hybrid conference, you could center the remote attendees when you are networking with others physically.
 This allows the remote attendees to get more opportunities to network through you.

 More Information